Historically, most drillers dug two pits prior to drilling a well.

 from the suction.
 You can probably come up with a better design

 for a portable mud pit that I have.
-I probably could but mine's
+I probably could but it is already

 built and I'm not inclined to build another one - but - If I